European Commission logo

 summary

-The current version of RHOMOLO (v3) covers 267 EU NUTS 2 regions and one residual Rest of the World region, disaggregating their economies into ten NACE rev.2 sectors entailing a constant effort on data updating and maintenance.
-All the monetary transactions in the economy are included in the model resulting from agents taking optimising decisions.
-Goods and services are consumed by households, governments, and firms, and are produced in markets that can be either perfectly or imperfectly competitive.
-Spatial interactions between regions are captured through costly trade matrices of goods and services and factor mobility through migration and investments.
-This makes RHOMOLO particularly well suited for analysing policies related to investments in human capital, transport infrastructure, and innovation.
+The current version of RHOMOLO (v4) covers 235 EU27 NUTS 2 regions and one residual 'Rest of the World' region.
+It disaggregates their economies into ten NACE Rev. 2 sectors, which requires constant data updates and maintenance.
+The model includes all monetary transactions in the economy resulting from agents making optimising decisions.
+Goods and services are produced in markets that can be either perfectly or imperfectly competitive, and are consumed by households, governments, and firms.
+Spatial interactions between regions are captured through costly trade matrices of goods and services, as well as capital and labour mobility.
+This makes RHOMOLO particularly well suited to analysing policies related to investments in human capital, transport infrastructure and innovation, among other things.

 The RHOMOLO model has been developed by the JRC in collaboration with the Directorate-General for Regional and Urban Policy (DG REGIO).
 The explicitly modelled spatial dimension makes it a unique tool for territorial impact assessment.